 Kate and Sarah Bombliss (right) are in front of their new Princeton home.
 They moved in just before Christmas of 2008.

 Joe Bell of Key Builders Construction served as Site Supervisor and contributed almost a year of his weekends to complete construction of this house.
 Mike Moore of First State Bank was Habitat's Building Committee Chairman for both the Bombliss and Avila homes.

 Duane Carpenter of Normal (formerly of Granville) served as our local Habitat affiliate president and was a driving force behind the construction of these two family homes.

 The Thrivent Financial For Lutherans group contributed a monetary grant and organized volunteer worker groups from area Lutheran and other denominations of Christian churches to make this project possible.

-Habitat for Humanity- LBPC has finished it's 12th new family home at 912 W. Superior St. in Ottawa and has completed work on it's 13th & 14th home, two rehabbed homes in Streator.
+Habitat for Humanity- LBPC has finished it's 16th new family home on S. Iowa St.,Ladd .
 Please watch this website and local media for further news.

 Please call (815) 434-2041 weekdays if you have questions.